+44 1865 283879

 Radcliffe Observatory Quarter

-I am interested in developing methods and algorithms for detecting and/or recovering structure in data.
+I am interested in developing methods and algorithms for detecting and/or recovering structure in large time-dependent data.
 I am equally interested in applying such tools to real world problems.
 My research interests include network theory, community detection, time-dependent networks, stochastic block models, matrix completion, graph sparsification, covariance matrices, combinatorial optimization, and spectral optimization.

-I am also interested in developing generative benchmark models for "mesoscale" structure (e.g., community strucure) in interdependent data (e.g., time-dependent data).
+I am also interested in developing generative models for "mesoscale" structure (e.g., community strucure) in interdependent data (e.g., time-dependent data).

 First year undergraduate tutorials: Linear Algebra and Continuous Mathematics (2013-2014, Somerville College).